 SM 15

-Location of the Ranger-Page Project in the Coeur d'Alene Mining DistrictFigure 1: Location of the Ranger-Page Project in the Coeur d'Alene Mining District.
+Location of the Ranger-Page Project in the Coeur d'Alene Mining DistrictFigure 1: Location of the Ranger-Page and Bunker Hill projects in the Coeur d'Alene Mining District.

 Photo from Ranger-Page with Smelterville on the lower right.Figure 2: Looking NW from the Ranger-Page Project with I-90 and the town of Smelterville on the right.